 If you made your cake ahead of time, now it comes time to figure out how to store it.
 You wouldn’t want to leave it on the counter.
 It will keep much better wrapped tightly and store it in the refrigerator.

-Dinner is now over and your dessert has now been served, so once again wrap up your Lemon Loaf leftovers and put it in the refrigerator, and it will be good for at least a week if it lasts that long because in our house we eat it up in a couple of days.
+So once dinner is over and your dessert has now been served, wrap up your Lemon Loaf leftovers and put it in the refrigerator.
+It will be good for at least a week if it lasts that long because in our house we eat it up in a couple of days.

 Can You Freeze Keto Lemon Pound Cake?